ckeditor/ckeditor5/docs/getting-started/licensing/usage-based-billing.md

 ### Exceeding your monthly limit

-If you surpass your monthly limit, you will be automatically charged standard charging rate for every additional block of 1,000 editor loads.
+If you surpass your monthly limit, you will be automatically charged a standard charging rate for every additional block of 1,000 editor loads.

 ### CKEditor Free plan